The OKD installation program offers four methods for deploying a cluster:

 kubelet, which is the Kubernetes node agent, and the CRI-O container runtime, which is optimized for Kubernetes.

 Every control plane machine in an OKD 4 cluster must use FCOS, which includes a critical first-boot provisioning tool called Ignition.
 This tool enables the cluster to configure the machines.
-Operating system updates are delivered as an Atomic OSTree repository that is embedded in a container image that is rolled out across the cluster by an Operator.
+Operating system updates are delivered as an Atomic OSTree repository that is embedded in a container image that is deployed across the cluster by an Operator.
 Actual operating system changes are made in-place on each machine as an atomic operation by using rpm-ostree.
-Together, these technologies enable OKD to manage the operating system like it manages any other application on the cluster, via in-place upgrades that keep the entire platform up-to-date.
+Together, these technologies enable OKD to manage the operating system like it manages any other application on the cluster, by in-place upgrades that keep the entire platform up-to-date.
 These in-place updates can reduce the burden on operations teams.

 If you use FCOS as the operating system for all cluster machines, the cluster manages all aspects of its components and machines, including the operating system.
 Because of this, only the installation program and the Machine Config Operator can change machines.
 The installation program uses Ignition config files to set the exact state of each machine, and the Machine Config Operator completes more changes to the machines, such as the application of new certificates or keys, after installation.